 We slowly approached the Azov, matching its speed and essentially hovering slightly above and a couple of hundred meters behind it’s bridge.
 It was enormous.
 The innumerable cargo containers were stacked on its deck reaching 6 tiers high above the main deck and 16 containers wide, like gigantic lego bricks mashed together by a very patient but entirely unimaginative giant toddler.

 “That is one hell of a ship,” I said, perplexed by its size and the difficult task of locating the containers with weapons on a terrorist-infested ship.
 It’s not like there would be a “Death to America!” neon sign, glowing and flickering on the sides of the containers carrying the lethal payload.
-If terrorists had a sense of humour, they would disguise their containers with the Israeli ZIM shipping company logo, including its seven stars of David.
+They were made to appear exactly the same as others around them.
+If terrorists had a sense of humour, they could even disguise their containers with the Israeli ZIM shipping company logo, including its seven stars of David.
 Who knows, maybe they did.

 I cleared my throat and spoke to the shuttle, trying to keep my voice level, as if I wasn’t essentially dictating my last will and testament.

 “AI, here are your instructions: start monitoring ship’s communications on a wide frequency range, including whatever alien channels you can detect.
 When our cover is blown, and the Horsemen know we’re here, there is no harm in broadcasting everything.
 So as soon as our presence is discovered, contact the relevant authorities and tell them about the imminent nuclear attack via all available channels, especially military encrypted protocols – to make sure they take you seriously.
 If we fail to disable the missiles, a small chance would still remain that they could sink the ship or shoot down some missiles on approach.
 Despite the compromised communication networks, if the response is swift and massive enough – something may still get through and destroy its target.
 Warn the military about vulnerability of all networked systems.”